vprusa/shared-maven-repository/README.md

 #### Notes:

-- labels configuration is also stored in json file at location *${JENKINS_HOME}/shared-maven-repository/config.json*
+- labels configuration is also stored in json file at location *${JENKINS_HOME}/shared-maven-repository/config.json* and its format are tuples *key-value* where *key* is ID for form inputs and should not contain special characters and *value* is label name that is shown in jobs configuration **Build** and **Post-build Action** steps,
 - if multiple running jobs are trying to archive repository with same label only latest archive is used,
 - if you remove label from configuration when it is still used in job its build step will not show removed label but will still use it unless changed manually and configuration is saved,
 - old compressed repositories with not existing labels are not destroyed (administrator should do this manually after removing label from configuration).